 - “I’m currently looking for X resource/contact for something I’m working on.
 Do you know anyone who can be of help?”

 - “I’m planning to do X and I’m thinking of either Option A or Option B. Which would you choose?

-Even you don’t really have anything you need advice on at the moment, it’s always great to get a new perspective on whatever you are working on currently.
+Even you don’t really have anything you need advice on at the moment, it’s great to get a new perspective on whatever you are working on.
 I do that all the time, be it for my business plans, decisions I’m contemplating over, or personal agendas.
 It could even be as simple as picking a movie to watch this Friday!

 5. Share Something about Yourself

 What did you just do recently?
 What new things you’ve been up to?
 What are your goals for the next three months?
 Share them.

 This method is the opposite of method #1.
 Here, you open up the conversation by volunteering information about yourself, whereas in method #1, you open the conversation by fishing for information about the person.